 So where does this idea of equality come from?
 It doesn’t come from our spiritual fathers either.
-They routinely spoke of the superiority of husbands and the inferiority of wives, of their duty of subjection and reverence, and so on.
+They routinely spoke of the superiority of husbands and the inferiority of wives—referring to authority, not value—and of the wife’s duties of subjection and reverence.

 So where does it come from?
 Obviously from our culture, and especially from the culture of the academy.
 Although the original complementarians were careful to describe an equality of value, rather than of authority, their decisive rejection of the language of hierarchy illustrates that they were simply not giving a new name to the classic Christian doctrine of sexuality.
 They were following the spirit of the age and rejecting it.
 This is why they write, of 1 Corinthians 7:3–4: